mansiupadhaya/osint-journey/osint-01-geolocation-flinders.md

 At this point, I was fairly convinced that the Arts Centre was the tallest structure.
 But something about the tall blue building in the image felt off.
 I noticed that the blue building when viewed through Google Earth in 3D view looked a lot taller than it did in the photo.

-So I returned to Google Street View, dropped the Pegman on Google Maps again and found a view from September 2022, where that building was still under construction.
+So I returned to Google Street View, dropped the Pegman on Google Maps again and found a view from April 2022, where that building was still under construction.

 <img width="2559" height="1218" alt="image" src="https://github.com/user-attachments/assets/cdb56a2a-1107-48ae-a6fa-900561112c0a" />